giorgk/ichnos/README.md

 Ichnos depends on a few libraries

 * MPI.
 All mpi frameworks should work.
-* [Boost](https://www.boost.org/) witn mpi support.
+* [Boost](https://www.boost.org/) with mpi support.
 Any relatively new version of boost is good.
 In the CMakeList.txt we require 1.58 but the code works with lower versions.
 * [CGAL](https://www.cgal.org/) Similarly any relatively recent version should work.
 * [HighFive](https://github.com/BlueBrain/HighFive).
 This is optional but speeds up the reading of large files and it is highly recommended.